CGM® and CGT®: Maintaining Certification

 CGM & CGT FEES:

-The fee for the CGM re-accreditation is $75 every three years.
+The fee for the CGM re-certification is $75 every three years.

-The fee for the CGT re-accreditation is $100 every five years.
+The fee for the CGT re-certification is $100 every five years.